DumaTau

-With access to the Linyanti Swamps, floodplains and mopane woodlands, an outstanding combination of habitats, DumaTau is a wildlife haven.
+With access to the Linyanti Swamps, floodplains and mopane woodlands, an outstanding combination of habitats, Wilderness DumaTau is a wildlife haven.
 Osprey Lagoon, on which the camp is situated, is a productive spot for many species, birds and mammals, while the floodplains brim with fantastic predator sightings.

 Built on the banks of the lagoon, hippos are often seen in and around camp.
 Nothing says “welcome to Africa” more than being lulled to sleep by snoring hippos.